course-dprep/Airbnb_Ratings_Bedroom_Analysis/README.md

 ```

-- NOTE (as of 11/10/2023): svglite may give the following error
+- NOTE (as of 11/10/2023): svglite may give an error regarding binary and source versions.
-  "There is a binary version available but the source version is later:
-        binary source needs_compilation"
 Install the binary version by clicking no on the prompt.
 This should be version 2.1.1.

 ## Notes
 - `make clean` removes all unncessary temporary files.